isomerpages/sportsg-safesport/_case-management/Support Network.md

 This support is extended to both affected persons as well as persons who are subject to the reports of concern ("Respondents").

-&gt; "*...
+"*...
 Ms Sharon's professionalism, care and guidance have meant a great deal to me.
 I am deeply grateful to have received support from such a compassionate and dedicated counsellor.
 Without her support, I would not have been able to recover so quickly and return to a sense of normalcy.
-Thank you to the team at Safe Sport and Ms Sharon for standing with me during one of the most difficult periods of my life.*"
+Thank you to the team at Safe Sport and Ms Sharon for standing with me during one of the most difficult periods of my life.*" - **Testimonial from an Affected Person**

 ![Alt text for image on Isomer site](/images/Support%20Network.png)